PranuPranav97/git-hooks/README.md

 2. Copy the contents of the hook.
 3. Create a file (without any file extension) with hook name (same as hook directory name like for prepush it is pre-push)  in your project directory/.git/hooks
 4. Make the file executable by running `chmod +x hooks_file_name`.

+## Tips
+If you want multiple hooks for same type then put the contents in same hooks